Day 1 - Morning: Portmeirion

 Ready for lunch?
 Head to Conwy - one of Britain's best preserved medieval towns.
 Enclosed in ancient stone walls and looked over by a spectacular castle, Conwy is a delight to explore.
 Browse the little unique shops, visit the well preserved Elizabethan town house Plas Mawr, wander around a gallery or try squeezing yourself into Britain's smallest house.
 Time for a treat?
 Grab an ice cream from Prisella’s or head to Llandudno for an artisan gelateria or fish and chips by the seaside.

 Feeling hungry?
 For a gourmet dining experience, go to Tyddyn Llan, one of North Wales’ top restaurants.
-With fine ingredients and locally sourced meat, game and fish, it has won itself a renowned Michelin Star.
+With fine ingredients and locally sourced meat, game and fish, it features in the Michelin Good Food Guide.